| Vintage LuggageWE

 raffia, wicker and lightweight alloys, all used to replace

+the heavier structured cases of leather and wood.
 Many examples of vintage luggage bear witness to their travels,

 rather like a passport bears stamps and visas of exotic locations.